alexanderghose/mongoose-continue/w01/d4/js-functions-lab.md

 console.log("Let's Multiply stuff...")
 let answer = multiplication(5,6)
+console.log("Let's Multiply more stuff...") let answer2 = multiplication(5,6)
 console.log("The answer is..." + answer)
+console.log("The answer is...", answer2)
 ```

 5. <strong>(Concept:Define a function).</strong><br> First, define a function called `subtract` that accepts two parameters and will subtract the second parameter from the first.
 Secondly, call this function at least two times and plug in various numbers, and print out the result both times.
 If your code doesn't work, try it in the <a href="http://pythontutor.com/javascript.html#mode=edit">js visualizer</a> to help you debug it.